Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Introduction

-In machine learning and optimization theory, researchers have studied efficient global optimization algorithms utilizing surrogate models\cite{Haftka2016}.
-One of the most successful examples is Bayesian optimization\cite{Brochu2010}, which commonly uses a Gaussian process as a surrogate model.
+In machine learning and optimization theory, researchers have studied efficient global optimization algorithms utilizing surrogate models\cite{Haftka2016}. \majorred{A surrogate model is a black-box model that approximates the relationship between inputs and outputs rather than calculates it directly.
+We can rapidly obtain the global optimal solution by replacing time-consuming trajectory optimization with a less time-consuming surrogate model constructed by a neural network.} One of the most successful examples is Bayesian optimization\cite{Brochu2010}, which commonly uses a Gaussian process as a surrogate model.
 This method is widely used to tune hyperparameters of machine learning\cite{Snoek2012}.
 Some of the other methods implement surrogate models in an evolutionary algorithm\cite{Jin2011} and particle swarm optimization\cite{Parno2012}.
-In recent years, astrodynamics researchers have started applying machine learning techniques to space mission design\cite{Izzo2018}, and some of them have presented surrogate-assisted global trajectory optimization methods.
-Their surrogate models, made by classical regression method\cite{Hennes2017, Mereta}, Gaussian processes\cite{Shang2018}, Deep Neural Networks (DNNs)\cite{Viavattene2014, Li2019, Zhu2019, Izzo2021}, approximate the cost function of the nonlinear trajectory optimization problems and let us evaluate the cost quickly without solving the trajectory optimization problems.
-Although the DNN-based method accurately approximates the actual cost function, its training requires a computationally expensive massive database (e.g., hundreds of thousands of optimal trajectories).
-Izzo and \"{O}zt\"{u}rk\cite{Izzo2021} have studied an innovative approach that generates a massive database efficiently without solving trajectory optimization problems directly.
+In recent years, astrodynamics researchers have started applying machine learning techniques to space mission design\majorblue{\cite{Yang2021, Yang_inpress, Izzo2018}}, and some of them have presented surrogate-assisted global trajectory optimization methods\majorblue{\cite{Hennes2017, Mereta, Shang2017, Shang2018, Viavattene_inpress, Li2019, Zhu2019}}.
+Their surrogate models, made by classical regression method\cite{Hennes2017, Mereta}, Gaussian processes\majorblue{\cite{Shang2017,Shang2018}}, Deep Neural Networks (DNNs)\cite{Viavattene_inpress, Li2019, Zhu2019, Izzo2021}, approximate the cost function of the nonlinear trajectory optimization problem and let us evaluate the cost quickly without solving the trajectory optimization problems.
+Although the DNN-based method accurately approximates the actual cost function\majorblue{, for example, multiple rendezvous missions with near-Earth asteroids (NEAs)\cite{Viavattene_inpress},} its training requires a computationally expensive massive database (e.g., hundreds of thousands of optimal trajectories).
+Izzo and \"{O}zt\"{u}rk\cite{Izzo2021} have studied an innovative approach that generates a massive database efficiently without solving trajectory optimization problems directly\majorred{, yet this prior study is only applicable to low-thrust controllers for two-point boundary value problems such as the Earth-Venus transfer.}